 FontManager

 FontManager is a singleton framework for loading, caching, and composing LVGL fonts — including built-in bitmap fonts, TrueType fonts, and emoji image fonts.
-It automatically selects the best-quality pre-rendered emoji asset for the requested size and uses LVGL's imgfont fallback mechanism to render emoji inline with text.
+It uses LVGL's imgfont fallback mechanism to render 20×20 emoji PNGs inline with text, with nearest-neighbour scaling to match any font size.

 Overview